proceduretech/careers/software-engineer.md

 * You have an excellent command of written and spoken English

 ## More About Us
 We are a team of driven individuals with a mission to identify and solve interesting business challenges.
-Our team includes people who have worked in giants like [EY][EY-website], [Jacobs][jacobs-website], Silicon Salley bigwigs like [OpenTable][OT-website], amongst many other startups.
+Our team includes people who have worked in giants like [EY][EY-website], [Jacobs][jacobs-website], Silicon Valley bigwigs like [OpenTable][OT-website], amongst many other startups.

 * Our technology stack includes React, Django, Docker, iOS, Android, Angular, React Native, Sails, PHP to name a few.
 * We are quick to jump on new technologies and discard obsolete ones.